-Arthur Veterinary Clinic defines an umbilical hernia as a protrusion of tissue through the abdominal wall that is supposed to contain it.
+Arthur Veterinary Clinic defines an umbilical hernia in puppies as a protrusion of tissue through the abdominal wall that is supposed to contain it.
 Small umbilical hernias may pose little to no problem for a puppy, but some are large enough to pose a significant health threat.
 Being aware of the signs can help you spot a hernia right away so you can have your veterinarian examine it.

 If the ring doesn't close properly, fat and other tissues, including the intestines, can begin protruding through the opening.
 This creates a soft bulge beneath the skin, and the size of the bulge correlates directly to the severity of the hernia.